-Under this arrangement, the Firm's Supervised Persons, in their individual capacities as registered representatives of Purshe Kaplan Sterling Investments, Inc. ("PKS").
-PKS may provide securities brokerage services and implement securities transactions under a separate commission-based arrangement.
+Under this arrangement, the Firm's Supervised Persons, in their individual capacities as registered representatives of Purshe Kaplan Sterling Investments, Inc. ("PKS"), may provide securities brokerage services and implement securities transactions under a separate commission-based arrangement.
 Supervised Persons may be entitled to a portion of the brokerage commissions paid to PKS, as well as a share of any ongoing distribution or service (trail) fees from the sale of mutual funds.
 The Firm may also recommend no-load or load-waived funds, where no sales charges are assessed.
-Prior to effecting any transactions, clients are required to enter into a separate account agreement with PKS.
+Before effecting any transactions, Clients are required to enter into a separate account agreement with PKS.

 A conflict of interest exists to the extent that the Firm recommends the purchase or sale of securities where Supervised Persons receive commissions or other additional compensation as a result of the Firm's recommendation.
-The Firm has procedures in place to ensure that any recommendations made by such Supervised Persons are in the best interest of clients.
+We take our fiduciary duty and professional responsibility very seriously and always endeavor to act in the Clients' best interest regardless of any such affiliations.
 For certain accounts covered by the Employee Retirement Income Security Act of 1974 ("ERISA") and such others that the Firm, in its sole discretion, deems appropriate, the Firm may provide its investment advisory services on a fee-offset basis.
 In this scenario, the Firm may offset its fees by an amount equal to the aggregate commissions and 12b-1 fees earned by the Firm's Supervised Persons in their individual capacities as registered representatives of Purshe Kaplan Sterling Investments, Inc. ("PKS").